 Traditional tiger milk tea is made of three simple ingredients:

 - Milk: Milk, whether plant-based or cows milk, is a key component of tiger milk tea since it gives the drink a creamy texture.
+This drink is delicious with creamy oat milk or almond milk.
 Some tiger milk teas also incorporate either black or green tea.

 Even if there is no tiger milk tea available commercially near you, once you have these ingredients it’s simple enough to make right at home.